mixu/gr/README.md

 ## Getting started

-First, [install node.js](http://nodejs.org/download/), which comes with the npm command.
+First, [install Node.js](http://nodejs.org/download/).
+Node.js also adds the `npm` command.

-Next, to install gr (the name was already taken on npm):
+Next, to install `gr` (the name was already taken on npm):

     npm install -g git-run

 You may need to prefix this with `sudo`.

+### Setting up tags
 Use the auto-discovery feature to set up tags quickly:

     gr tag discover

-Auto-discovery searches all paths under your home path; generates a list and opens the list in your default console editor.
-This file will look like this:
+Auto-discovery searches all paths under your home directory, generates a list, and opens it in your default console editor.

+It will look like this:

     # Found the following directories with `.git` directories.
     #